 These are just a few of the ways that leaders can do some internal examination and look for ways to reduce complexity.
 With each step away from complexity and towards simplicity, the organization can potentially reduce time, costs, “decidophobia”, and become more adaptable.

 Eager to learn more effective leadership strategies?
-The 4th Season of our Unleashed Series is open for registration!
-Don’t miss this season’s awesome lineup including New York Times bestselling author and renowned organizational psychologist Adam Grant
+Visit the Unleashed Podcast Library and don’t miss this season’s awesome lineup including New York Times bestselling author and renowned organizational psychologist Adam Grant.